justotherel/hasami-shogi/README.md

 # Hasami Shogi

-This is a implementation of a japanese board game Hasami Shogi.
+This is an implementation of a japanese board game Hasami Shogi.

-Currently, you can play it hotseat style in the browser.
+Currently, you can play it hotseat-style in the browser.